RLV Technology Demonstration Programme: RLV-LEX-03

 ISRO completed the preparation for the third and last RLV landing experiment, RLV-LEX-03.
 At the Mission Readiness Review meet on 7 June 2024, S. Unnikrishnan Nair, Director of the Vikram Sarabhai Space Center, certified the mission for the first half of June at the Chitradurga Aeronautical Test Range, subject to weather conditions.
 In contrast to LEX-02, where the altitude was the same but the lateral distance from the runway was 150 meters, Pushpak will be flown by an IAF Chinook helicopter to a height of 4.5 kilometers and 500 meters to one side of the runway in LEX-03 before being released.
 The goal of the LEX-03 mission is to investigate methods for lowering the sink rate, or rate of descent, in order to lessen the impact weight.
 Pushpak will carry an onboard real-time kinematics (RTK) package.
 The test will also determine how well Pushpak performs in scenarios with a tailwind.

 New onboard kinematics package in LEX-03 improved NavIC accuracy through multi-sensor fusion, enabling real-time error correction for autonomous landing.

 The date of the test was shifted to the end of 2nd week of June due to poor weather conditions.
 The test was successfully conducted on 23 June from Chitradurga Aeronautical Test Range.
 Pushpak was released from an Indian Air Force Chinook Helicopter at an altitude of 4.5 km.

 Pushpak automatically carried out cross-range correction maneuvers during the LEX-03 mission, approached the runway, and made a precise horizontal touchdown at the centerline of the runway.
-The vehicle's braking parachute was used to slow down to almost 100 kmph after touchdown, and the landing gear brakes were then used to bring the vehicle to a stop and decelerate on the runway.
+The vehicle's braking parachute was used to slow down to almost 100 km/h after touchdown, and the landing gear brakes were then used to bring the vehicle to a stop and decelerate on the runway.
 Pushpak uses its nose wheel and rudder steering system to automatically maintain a steady and accurate ground roll along the runway during this ground roll phase.

 The mission replicated high-speed landing conditions, as well as the approach and landing interface, for a vehicle returning from space.
 Validation of the sophisticated guidance system that addresses both lateral and longitudinal plane error corrections which is necessary for the next Orbital Return Flight Experiment.
 The test vehicle was equipped with a pseudolite system, inertial sensor, radar altimeter, flush air data system, and NavIC receiver, among other multi-sensor fusion devices.
 The RLV-LEX-03 demonstrated the robustness and adaptability of flight systems for multiple missions by reusing the winged body and flight systems from the LEX-02 without any modifications.